Johnsonbros/Zeke/replit.md

 ## System Architecture
 ZEKE employs a multi-agent architecture with a Node.js + TypeScript (Express) backend, a Python FastAPI microservice for agent orchestration, and a React frontend with Tailwind CSS and shadcn/ui components.
 SQLite serves as the persistent data store.

-The core is a multi-agent system in Python, with specialized agents like Conductor, Memory Curator, Comms Pilot, Ops Planner, Research Scout, Safety Auditor, and Limitless Analyst.
+The core is a multi-agent system in Python, with specialized agents like Conductor, Memory Curator, Comms Pilot, Ops Planner, Research Scout, and Safety Auditor.
 A TypeScript Context Router system provides domain-specific context bundles to Python agents, supporting a dual-context strategy for efficiency.
 The UI features a dark theme with a coral red accent and Poppins font, designed as a dashboard-first interface with global sidebar navigation.

 Key technical implementations and features include:
 - **Context Router System**: An intelligent, multi-layered context assembly system using token-budgeted bundles.